FerX/zanichelli-downloader/README.md

 6. For some books, further actions may be required, follow the instructions on the terminal

 NOTE: You will get logged out from your account while the script is running.
 Do NOT login in a browser at it will break the script while it's running.

+## A note about EPUB

+[EPUB](https://en.wikipedia.org/wiki/EPUB), unlike PDF, doesn't have any fixed pagination, meaning that the file contains mostly text data, this makes the format a bit weirder to read, but allows things like enlarging text, think amazon kindle.

+That said, you will have to look for a dedicated reading program, one I can vouch for is (Calibre](https://calibre-ebook.com/).

 ## Disclaimer